What is comparative negligence?

 It’s important to note that this evidence may vary depending on the accident and the jurisdiction, it’s always a good idea to speak with a personal injury attorney to understand the specific types of evidence that may be used in your case and how they may be used to determine comparative negligence.

-If you would like to speak to one of the expert car accident lawyers at KMW, call us at .
+If you would like to speak to one of the expert car accident lawyers at KMW, call us today.